Home » Surveys » 5 Examples of Biased Survey Questions and Why You Should Avoid Them

 As above, it’s much more likely the customer was able to get your product working and didn’t experience any major problems, again, this will make them naturally hit agree.
 Only those customers that have had a completely terrible experience or found the product totally unusable are going to disagree.

-- You’ll ultimately learn nothing of value from these types of questions and the whole survey will have been a waste of time and money.
-You’ll end up with an “Everything seems fine” scenario because no-one is providing you with any genuinely valuable feedback and agreeing with all of your statements.
+Your entire survey will essentially be a waste of time and money.
+You’ll end up with an “Everything seems fine” scenario, because no-one is providing you with any genuinely valuable feedback as they’re too busy agreeing with all of your statements.

 Another simple one, just don’t use yes/no or agree/disagree questions.
-Always offer multiple options for the customer to select from or provide a free form text box.
+Always offer multiple options for the customer to select from or provide an open form text box.

 While we’ve given you a few tips on avoiding biased questions, if you’d like to know more about

 We’ve written guides that cover some key dos and don’ts.